Malcolm Ross (balloonist): Life

-Malcolm Ross was born on October 15, 1919 in Momence, Illinois, the son of Mr. and Mrs. J. R. Ross of 1825 Garden Street, West Lafayette, Indiana.
+Ross was born on October 15, 1919, in Momence, Illinois, the son of Mr. and Mrs. J. R. Ross of 1825 Garden Street, West Lafayette, Indiana.
 He spent most of his early life in West Lafayette.
 About 1932, his family moved to a farm in Linden, Montgomery Country, Indiana.
 He attended all four years in Linden High School and graduated in 1936.
 Malcolm Ross received a scholarship to attend Purdue University to study civil engineering.
 While at Purdue, he worked at the campus radio station as a sports announcer and changed his major to creative writing, communication, and radio.
 However, Malcolm Ross graduated from Purdue in June 1941 with a BS in physics.
-After college, he married his high school sweetheart, Marjorie Martin, and took broadcasting jobs in Anderson, Chicago, and Indianapolis.
+After college, he married his high school sweetheart, Marjorie Martin(December 12, 1918-March 20, 2023) and took broadcasting jobs in Anderson, Chicago, and Indianapolis.

 In January 1943, Ross was commissioned as an ensign in the United States Naval Reserve.
 After he completed two months training at the Quonset Point Naval Air Station in Rhode Island, the Navy sent him to graduate school for nine months training in physics and general meteorology at the University of Chicago.
 In June 1944, he completed the training with a professional certificate in meteorology and atmospheric science.

 The Navy initially assigned Ross to the Fleet Weather Center at Pearl Harbor.
 Later he served as the aerology officer aboard the USS Saratoga while it was flying missions against Tokyo and Iwo Jima in the Pacific Ocean theater of World War II, from 1944 to 1945.
 Ross received a campaign star in his Pacific Theater Ribbon for the first carrier plane strike at Tokyo in February 1945 and for the Iwo Jima invasion.

 After World War II ended, Ross was released from the military.
 He returned to civilian life and opened an advertising agency in Pasadena, California, where his wife, Marjorie, had moved during World War II.
 Marjorie worked in the agency as the office manager.
 The business continued successfully until June 1950, when Ross was recalled to active duty for the Korean War as a lieutenant in the United States Naval Reserve.
 Initially, Malcolm Ross was stationed as an instructor in radiological defense for the Naval Damage Control Training Center at Treasure Island, in San Francisco.
 From there he was able to commute home during weekends to spend time with his family and maintain the advertising business.
 This came to an end when in 1951 the Navy reassigned Ross to work as the liaison officer for the Office of Naval Research in Minneapolis.